 A magistrate judge will conduct an initial review of your case.
-See Rule 4 of the Rules Governing § 2254 Proceedings in the U.S. District Courts.
-Based on the review, the Court will then either dismiss your petition or authorize it to proceed, and notify you of the decision.
-It may take several weeks for the Court to conduct the initial review.
+See Rules 1(b) and 4 of the Rules Governing § 2254 Proceedings in the U.S. District Courts.
+Based on the review, the Court will either dismiss the action or authorize the action to proceed and notify you of the decision.